Frequently asked questions

 Yes.
 A researcher can contact us or create a submission request before organisational onboarding has been completed.

-This can help clarify whether FEGA Sweden is the right archive, what preparations are needed, and whether onboarding needs to be started with the organisation responsible for the data.
+This can help clarify whether FEGA Sweden is the right repository and whether organisational onboarding needs to be started with the organisation responsible for the data.

-How can an organisation get started with onboarding?
+How can an organisation get started with organisational onboarding?

 Contact the FEGA Sweden team to discuss organisational onboarding.